tarantool/tarantool/changelogs/unreleased/gh-8363-unable-decode-body.md

 ## bugfix/lua/http client

-* Fixed a bug when body cannot be decoded in a response (gh-8363).
+* Fixed a bug where a response body cannot be decoded (gh-8363).